ravi0900/projects-codedamn/number-converter/step7/Instructions.md

     });
     ```
-    Note: `calc_btn` is a variable that actually selects the <button>`CALCULATE`</button> button.
+    Note: `calc_btn` is a variable that actually selects the `CALCULATE` button.

-2. Complete this callback functions following the give steps bellow.
+2. Complete this callback functions following the given steps bellow.

     - Create a variable called `input_no_system` and store which input option the user has selected.
     - Create a variable called `output_no_system` and store which output option the user has selected.